Sussex Eye Laser Clinic

 Fact:

-Unlike laser treatments, IPL therapy uses a broad spectrum of light, which is non-coherent and non-focused.
+Unlike laser treatments, specialized IPL for dry eyes uses a broad spectrum of light, which is non-coherent and non-focused.
 This allows it to target multiple layers of tissue, including the skin’s surface, to stimulate the meibomian glands.
 IPL for dry eyes does not focus on the cornea or retinal layers like laser treatments.
 Instead, it works on improving glandular function and reducing inflammation around the eyes.

 In addition to helping the meibomian glands, IPL therapy can also enhance the quality of the tear film, making it a suitable option for many dry eye sufferers.
 Understanding this difference can help patients appreciate IPL’s unique approach.